 We would like to ask for your support in helping students understand when and where it is appropriate to use personal electronic devices.
-If you wish to communicate with your child through their personal device, doing so during their lunch period will allow them to respond when you initiate that contact; similarly, students should initiate contact with you via personal electronic device during their lunch period.
+This includes inserting others into a video chat without their consent (e.g., asking to speak with a teacher or staff member while you are in a video chat with your child instead of setting up a meeting with that person via email).
+If you wish to communicate with your child through their personal device, doing so during their lunch period will allow them time to respond when you initiate that contact.
+Similarly, students should initiate contact with you via personal electronic device during their lunch period or at a time that doesn't conflict with classes or other commitments.
 If there is an emergency for which you need to contact a student immediately and it is not during a time when use of personal devices is allowed, please call the MSSD front office at (202) 250-2152 (videophone) or (202) 250-2167 for Student Life after school hours.